To Fully Attend

 I listen to my children differently on different days.
 Sometimes it takes much concentration and focus to listen to the story of an imaginary character and his numerous escapades.
 Other times, I delight in the creative details.
 Sometimes I hear the frustration and pain behind the complaint.
 Other times, I am annoyed by the complaint and can't muster the care for the causation.

 But one thing that I always hear happily because it comes from a place of profound joy is D's praise in song.
-I may be weary, grumpy, full of self-pity, or cynical, but his rejoicing can turn my frown upside down.
+I may be weary, grumpy, full of self-pity, or cynical, but his rejoicing is contagious.
 D can't sing words--his utterances are not lovely by conventional standards.
 But his expression involves his whole being.
 And witnessing this changes me.
 As a character writes in one of my recently favorite TV shows (When Calls the Heart): "The light of love restores every lost voice."
 I may have momentarily lost sight of my joy, becoming entrenched in circumstances rather than lightened by my heavenly Father's love, but D's praise helps to restore my focus.

 D, however, is literally losing his voice by losing vocabulary each year.
 The word list that I compiled for him when he went to camp when he was 9 years old has been condensed from four pages to one page.
 A common word, "pweese" for "please," has vanished.
 Part of the reason I am attending this PECS training is to help D find his voice, to get past the "heys!"
 He can say, "HEY!" again and again and will because his communication is so limited that though he wants to connect, his verbal vehicle for so doing is limited to "Hey!"
 And because his discourse is repetitive and indiscriminate (he will speak to anyone, anywhere, anytime), he often doesn't get acknowledged.
 When that happens, my husband likes to say, "Well, D, some people just aren't as friendly as you are."